nterreri/thesis/report/appendix.md

 The two "raise" statements are counted when they should not be, similarly with many other classes.
 This means that the actual test coverage is slightly higher.
-There are 27 statements from interfaces[^abstract] that should not be counted as statements at all, bringing the metrics to 500 total statements and 25 missed statements bringing coverage to 95%.
+There are 65 statements from interfaces[^abstract] that should not be counted as statements at all, bringing the metrics to 557 total statements and 30 missed statements bringing coverage to around 95% (94.6).

-[^abstract]: Specifically, the interfaces: *botinterface/bot_abstract.py*, *botinterface/message_processor.py*, *concerns/drive_conversation_abstract.py*,
+[^abstract]: Specifically, the interfaces: *botinterface/bot_abstract.py*, *botinterface/interpreter.py*,
+*botinterface/message_processor.py*, *concerns/drive_conversation_abstract.py*,
 *postprocess/keyword_extractor.py*, *postprocess/message_decorator.py*,
 *postprocess/search_adapter.py*, *preprocess/stemming.py*, *preprocess/tokenizer.py*,
 *synonym/store_synonyms.py*, *synonym/synonym_extractor.py*, finally the constructor
-of the abstract class *preprocess/stopwords_remover.py* should also not be counted.
+of the template-method class *preprocess/stopwords_remover.py* should also not be counted.

 There are also integration tests testing the interaction of two or more independent units, or other aspects of the system that do not belong to